Las Vegas Monorail

 Monorail in Clark County, Nevada, U.S.

 The Las Vegas Monorail is a 3.9 mi automated monorail mass transit system located adjacent to the Las Vegas Strip in Clark County, Nevada, United States.
 It connects several large casinos in the unincorporated communities of Paradise and Winchester just south of Las Vegas city limits.
 Built at a cost of $650 million, it was privately owned and operated by the Las Vegas Monorail Company until their 2020 bankruptcy.
 It was then sold to the Las Vegas Convention and Visitors Authority, a local government agency.
 In 2022, total annual ridership was roughly 4.3 million, down from a pre-Great Recession peak of 7.9 million in 2007.
 The monorail is a registered not-for-profit corporation, allowed under Nevada law since the monorail provides a public service.
-The State of Nevada assisted in bond financing, but no public money was used in construction.
+The State of Nevada assisted with bond financing, but no public funds were used for construction.
+In 2025, it was announced that the monorail is planned to be operational until 2035; after that, further plans exist to transform it into part of the Vegas Loop system.